-- Reserve and Release this intersection version - Export the data to a file.
-You can choose between the \.SOP-file format, for a data exchange between Office applications, or the \.sxa-file format as configuration file for the sX controller. - Transfer the configuration to the sX controller.
-Yutraffic Office exports a \.sxa-file implicitly and you can transfer it then to the sX controller.
-The function is only available in perspective Intersection supply. - Print the data of the intersection version. - Further functions are Duplicate and Delete the intersection version.
+- "Reserve" and "Release" this intersection version - "Export" the data to a file.
+You can choose between the .SOP-file format, for a data exchange between Office applications, or the .sxa-file format as configuration file for the sX controller. - "Transfer" the configuration to the sX controller.
+Yutraffic Office exports a .sxa-file implicitly and you can transfer it then to the sX controller.
+The function is only available in perspective "Intersection supply". - "Print" the data of the intersection version. - Show a screenshot of a "Map" with the position of the intersection. - Open the "Layout plan" as a read-only view. - Further functions "..." are "Duplicate" and "Delete" the intersection version.

-It depends on the selected user perspective and the component configuration how many pages of configuration objects can be seen.
+It depends on the selected user perspective and the component configuration, how many pages of configuration objects can be seen.